dojot/dojot/connector/mqtt/vernemq/README.md

 See more about [ACL Plugin](broker/src/dojot_acl_plugin) for VerneMQ.

 ## Security

+**Note: This topic will be updated soon.
+We are developing a new x509 identity solution at dojot.**

 We use **TLS** mutual authentication to provide secure communication between devices and broker [VerneMQ](https://github.com/vernemq/vernemq) through **MQTT**.
 Transport Layer Security (**TLS**) is a cryptographic protocol designed to provide communications security over a computer network.